RonenNess/sini/README.md

 short value = GetPrimitive<short>("section", "some_key", -1);
 ```

+In addition, it has useful methods to get all sections, keys, check if a given key or section exist, convert to dictionary, and much more.

 ### Exceptions

 If you try to read a wrong format, for example you try to read int but value is not a valid number, a `FormatException` exception will be thrown.
 This exception is used by any Get*() method that can fail on parsing.